 Five thousand British and Hessian troops surrendered to patriot militia on October 17, 1777, ending the Second Battle of Saratoga, and leading to France recognizing American independence and sending military aid.

 An editorial published pseudononymously by Alexander Hamilton on October 17, 1796, accused Thomas Jefferson, then a Presidential candidate, of having an affair with a slave.

-Happy birthday to the Texas Rangers, created on this day in 1835.
+Happy birthday to the Texas Rangers, created on October 17, 1835.